 The Patas monkey (aka hussar monkey) is one of the terrestrial primates restricted to the dry savanna of north-central Africa.
 You will likely see it on a safari game drive in Kidepo Valley and Murchison Falls National Park.
 They are easy to spot because they prefer sitting on the branches or raised savannah ground like anthills to avoid predator surprises.

-The Patas monkey is one of the terrestrial primates restricted to the dry savanna of north-central Africa.
-The Patas could be confused with the Vervet monkey, but it has a lankier build, a light reddish-brown coat, and a black stripe above the eyes (the vervet is monkey grayer and has a black face mask).
+The patas could be confused with the Vervet monkey, but it has a lankier build, a light reddish-brown coat, and a black stripe above the eyes (the vervet is monkey greyer and has a black face mask).

-Patas monkeys are physically adapted for life on the ground.
-Their slender bodies and long limbs are morphologically suited for terrestrial movement and speed rather than for arboreal movement.
-Patas monkeys are quadrupedal and their terrestrial locomotion is extremely quick for a primate monkey, with a maximum speed of approximately 55 km per hour (34.2 mph) reported (Hall 1965).
-Their especially long forelimbs facilitate this high running speed which provides an avenue of escape from predators.
+Patas monkeys are quadrupedal (use all fours for walking), and their terrestrial locomotion is rapid for a primate monkey, with a maximum speed of approximately 55 km per hour.
+Their exceptionally long forelimbs facilitate this high running speed, allowing them to escape from predators easily.

-In addition, they will occasionally assume a bipedal stance when alarmed, and can move bipedally if carrying an item in both hands.
-The tail curves down while on the ground, but is raised when on a narrow surface such as a tree branch, most likely for balance.
-When descending, the tail performs as a brace and controls the monkey’s descent.
+In addition, they will occasionally assume a bipedal stance when alarmed and can move on two’s if carrying an item in both hands.
+They curve down the tail while on the ground but will raise it when on a narrow surface such as a tree branch, most likely for balance.
+The tail also performs as a brace and controls the monkey’s descent.

-In Uganda, the patas monkey is restricted to the extreme north, where it can be seen in Kidepo and Murchison Falls national parks, as well as the Pian Upe Wildlife Reserve.
+In Uganda, the patas monkey is only found in the extreme north, and you can easily see it on the plains in Kidepo Valley and Murchison Falls National Parks, as well as Pian Upe Wildlife Reserve.